ffhighwind/DapperExtraCRUD/README.md

 ## Performance:

-The Dapper.DapperExtraExtensions methods perform lookups on a ConcurrentDictionary and a cast the results every time they are called.
+The extension methods in DapperExtraExtensions perform lookups on a ConcurrentDictionary and a cast the results every time they are called.
 This is negligible, but it can prevented by storing the ISqlQueries object and accessing the delegates directly (e.g. AutoAccessObject/DataAccessObject).
 Also, less frequently used delegates such as bulk operations have lazy initialization.
 There is a small synchronization cost every time these are accessed.
 This can be prevented by storing a reference to each delegate outside of the ISqlQueries object.

-## Custom SqlAdapters
+## Customization

-SqlAdapters change the default behavior of Extra CRUD.
-This is mainly used to support other RDBMS syntaxes such as MySQL and PostgreSQL.
+Changing the SqlAdapter using ExtraCrud.SetAdapter<T>() will change the default behavior the methods.
+This is mainly used to support multiple RDBMS syntaxes such as MySQL and PostgreSQL.
 However, it could also be used for other purposes.
-For example, the [BulkOptionsAdapter](https://github.com/ffhighwind/DapperExtraCRUD/blob/master/DapperExtraCRUD/Extra/Adapters/BulkCopyAdapter.cs) can be used to prevent bulk insert from firing triggers or checking constraints.
-However, this will only work for bulk insert as all other bulk operations use a temporary table.
+For example, you could use [BulkOptionsAdapter](https://github.com/ffhighwind/DapperExtraCRUD/blob/master/DapperExtraCRUD.Example/BulkOptionsAdapter.cs) in order to prevent bulk insert from firing triggers or checking constraints.
+Note that this will *only* work for bulk insert as other bulk operations use a temporary table.

 ## Future Plans